-2014 2013
+2015 2014

 HK\$'000 HK\$'000

+HK# 000 11K\$ 000

 Operating results

-Turnover 131,418 187,561
+Turnover 128,711 131,418

-Gross profit 12,208 51,356
+Gross profit 22,807 12,208

-Loss before income tax expense (38,489) (1,226)
+Loss before income tax expense (25,230) (38,489)

-Loss for the year (38,866) (2,569)
+Loss for the year (25,780) (38,866)

 Business performance ratios

-Gross profit margin 9.3% 27.4%
+Gross profit margin 17.7% 9.3%

 Net profit margin N/A N/A

 Return on shareholders' equity N/A N/A

-Current ratio 11.42 13.83
+Current ratio 10.94 11.42

-Quick ratio 8.43 10.18
+Quick ratio 8.58 8.43

 Share data (as at year end date)

 Shares in issue ('000) 318,804 318,804

-Shares closing price HK\$0.59 HK\$0.37
+Shares closing price HK\$0.80 HK\$0.59

-Market capitalization (HK\$'000) 188,094 117,957
+Market capitalization (HK\$'000) 255,043 188,094

-Basic loss per share (HK12.19 cents) (HK0.81 cents)
+Basic loss per share (HK8.09 cents) (HK12.19 cents)

-Interim dividend per share Nil HK0.33 cents
+Interim dividend per share Nil Nil

 Final dividend per share Nil Nil

-Total dividend per share Nil HK0.33 cents

-•

-Net asset value per share нк\$0.79 HK\$0.90
+Net asset value per share HK\$0.71 HK\$0.79

-Price-to-book value ratio 0.75 0.41
+Price-to-book value ratio 1.13 0.75

-Dear Shareholders,
+Dear Shareholders.

-On behalf of the Board of Directors, I am pleased to present to you the annual results of the Company and its subsidiaries (collectively refer to the "Group") for the year ended 31 March 2014.
+On behalf of the Board of Directors, I am pleased to present to you the annual results of the Company and its subsidiaries (collectively refer to the "Group") for the year ended 31 March 2015.

-The financial year ended 31 March 2014 marked another challenging year for Chanco, with continued weak market sentiment and rising operating cost in the PRC.
-The U.S economy grew at a slow rate in 2013.
-Europe still struggled for fully rebound from the financial crisis and gradually climbed out from recession.
-China, the second largest economy, grew at its slowest pace in 14 years in 2013.
+For the financial year ended 31 March 2015 marked another challenging year for the Group, with the volatile global economic environment.
+Growth in major economies has increasingly diverged, as the recovery in the United States (the "US") gained momentum but Europe lagged behind.
+China was still growing at a robust pace but continues on a path of gradual deceleration.
 Global manufacturing activities remained stagnant in the past year.
 Sluggish market demand made it difficult for the Group to secure new orders.
-Wages in China kept rising and further pushing up the Group's production cost.
-Over the past year, the Group was struggling against the headwinds in the tough operating environment.
+Wages in China kept rising and resulted in pushing up the Group's production cost.
+Over the past year, the Group was struggling against headwinds in the tough operating environment.

-The Group retail business faced another difficult year, with slowdown of the retail market and intensified market competition.
-Under keen market competition and lower customer spending, the Group's retail performance in reporting year was disappointing.
-Rental cost remained a huge burden for retailers in Hong Kong.
+The Group retail business faced another difficult year, with multiple domestic and peripheral factors, alongside the intensified regional tensions.
+Under keen market competition, the Group's retail performance in reporting year was disappointing.
+In addition, increasing operating costs which were substantially attributed to the upsurge in rental and staff costs, remained a major concern to the Group and the retail industry as a whole.
 In response to the fast-changing market, the Group constantly adjusted its brand mix and product mix and introduced more creative design and premium quality products to the market.
-In face of these difficulties, the Group had endeavored to minimize the loss of retail business in the financial year 2013/14.
+In face of these difficulties, the Group had endeavored to minimise the loss of retail business in the financial year 2014/15.